context-labs/inference-staking/README.md

 ![inference-net](https://github.com/user-attachments/assets/cdf6fbb6-3d51-4b3f-b2bd-9d1dfdd0f1fd)

 At [Inference.net](https://inference.net/?utm_source=github&utm_medium=readme&utm_campaign=overview), we provide developers and enterprises with access to top-performing large language models (LLMs) through our efficient and cost-effective inference platform.
+Our backend is powered by a global, distributed GPU network which is coordinated by this on-chain staking program.

 # Inference.net Staking Program

-A Solana on-chain program that manages staking and unstaking of tokens to operator managed pools, custodies delegated tokens, and distributes rewards and USDC earnings.
+An on-chain Solana program that manages staking and unstaking of tokens to operator managed pools, custodies delegated tokens, distributes rewards and USDC earnings, and ensures Inference.net network security via halting and slashing mechanisms.

 View staking program documentation [here](https://docs.devnet.inference.net/devnet-epoch-3/staking-protocol).

 ## Overview

-The Inference.net Staking System allows users to stake tokens to Operator-managed pools.
-Operators can set commission rates and receive rewards based on network performance, while delegators can stake to Operators to earn passive income.
+The Inference.net Staking System allows users to stake tokens to operator-managed pools.
+Operators can set commission rates and receive rewards based on network performance, while delegators can stake to operators to earn passive income.
+Operators may be slashed for protocol violations, which ensures network security.

 ### Key Features

-- Support for up to 10,000 active Operators (no fixed cap)
+- Support for large numbers of active operators (e.g. ~100,000+, no fixed cap) and unlimited delegators
-- Delegation system for external holders
+- Delegation + reward system for external token holders
-- Cooldown period on unstaking (no rewards during cooldown)
+- Configurable cooldown period on unstaking (no rewards during cooldown)
-- Slashing penalties for Operators (no slashing risk for delegators)
+- Slashing penalties for operators (no slashing risk for delegators)
-- Dual commission rates for Operators: token rewards and USDC earnings
+- Dual commission rates for operators: token rewards and USDC earnings
-- Configurable Operator commission rates
+- Configurable operator commission rates and other pool settings
-- Reward distribution per 24/48 hour epochs
+- Epoch-based reward distributions, with verifiable network emissions
 - Automatic compounding via operator commission fee auto-staking
-- USDC revenue share for delegators
+- USDC revenue share for delegators based on pool share ownership
+- Decoupled USDC revenue stream which is claimable independently from staked token positions
-- Efficient reward distribution with off-chain storage and on-chain Merkle Tree proof verification.
+- Efficient reward distribution with off-chain storage and on-chain merkle tree proof verification
-- On-chain reward emission schedule for transparency and auditability.
+- On-chain encoded reward emission schedule for transparency and auditability
+- Program events for fine-grained monitoring and auditing

 ## Architecture

 The program consists of several key accounts:

 - **PoolOverview**: Manages global staking parameters and tracks total pools
-- **OperatorPool**: Represents an Operator's staking pool with configuration and state
+- **OperatorPool**: Represents an operator's staking pool with configuration and state
-- **StakingRecord**: Tracks individual staking positions for Operators and delegators
+- **StakingRecord**: Tracks individual staking positions for operators and delegators
-- **RewardRecord**: Stores Merkle roots for reward distributions by epoch
+- **RewardRecord**: Stores merkle roots for reward distributions by epoch

 ## Key Instructions

 ### For Operators

-- `CreateOperatorPool`: Create a new staking pool for an Operator
+- `CreateOperatorPool`: Create a new staking pool for an operator
 - `UpdateOperatorPool`: Modify commission rates and delegation settings
 - `ChangeOperatorPoolAdmin`: Change admin authority for pool
 - `ChangeOperatorStakingRecord`: Change associated operator staking record for pool